What to do if you have too many career ideas

 Here are some tips that will help you get unstuck:

 1. What is essential to your fulfillment?

 Every job, no matter how meaningful and fun, will have aspects to it that are less so.
 You will find the motivation and the resources to overcome these challenges more easily if your chosen career has the essential qualities that contribute to your fulfilment.
 What is at the top of your list of things that make you happy in your work?
-Could they be grouped into categories such as the ones below?

-A strong need for independence might be essential to you.
+…having independence?
 If you like doing things your own way, deciding when and how you work, you need to look for a career that gives you that above all else.